node-red/node-red.github.io/docs/hardware/raspberrypi.md

 ### Using the Editor

 Once Node-RED is running - point a browser to the machine where Node-RED is running.
-One way to find the IP address of the Pi is to use
+One way to find the IP address of the Pi is to use the command

     hostname -I